 Along with quotes from political operatives John Ehrlichman and Lee Atwater, it becomes clear, for anyone who hasn’t figured it out yet, that the American descendants of enslaved Africans were never meant to surpass their ancestors’ non-citizen status.

-It is the president-elect, however, who appears more intent on seeing this through, to knocking back the social progress of the last half century—if not more.
+It is President-Elect Trump, however, who appears more intent on seeing this through, to knocking back the social progress of the last half century—if not more.
 And so we must be ever vigilant to abuses both big and small, as the 21st Century continues…